 Calling members of #sharedIntellisense let’s you easily call members of the intrinsic variable #shared, which includes all the native M functions, custom functions, results of other queries and defined parameters within the Power Query instance.
 Type for example

-In all these cases you get a preview of the source code in red letters.
+Table.and you get a list of all native Table functions, which you can select by using Tab on your keyboard, or the mouse.
+You can go the same way to reference results of other queries… … custom functions… and parameters: In all these cases you get a preview of the source code in red letters.
 But #shared doesn’t contain variables from the current Query.
 What’s with those elements?

 Calling variables from inside the current M scriptYou can use intellisense to reference variables/ step names from inside the current query, even, if those variables contain spaces, which makes a prefixed sharp (#““) necessary.
 This will make our lives so much easier, while coding M!

-If you enter one of the following characters, the editor automatically creates a closing element for it:
+Automatic closing of…If you enter one of the following characters, the editor automatically creates a closing element for it:

 - Square brackets,